 Hardware RAID:

-The Dell EMC PowerEdge R340 features integrated hardware RAID controllers, providing data protection and redundancy for critical business data.
-With support for RAID levels 0, 1, 5, 10, and 50, users can configure RAID arrays to suit their specific requirements, whether prioritizing performance, data redundancy, or a balance of both.
-Hardware RAID offloads processing tasks from the CPU, improving overall system performance while ensuring reliable data storage.
+The Dell EMC PowerEdge R340 has embedded hardware RAID controllers that ensure data safety and redundancy for the most critical business data.
+The RAID levels supported (0, 1, 5, 10, and 50) allow the users to set RAID arrays according to their preferences, whether that is giving priority to performance, data redundancy, or a mixture of both.
+Hardware RAID takes away the processing job from the CPU, thus giving the system a boost in performance and at the same time providing reliable data storage.

 Redundant Power Supplies: